 This blog post may contain affiliate links and I may earn a commission at no cost to you.
 Learn more.

-If you have ever been told you can not naturally reduce or shrink your dog’s fatty tumor and surgery is the only option, this is for you.
+If you have ever been told you can not naturally reduce or shrink a dog lipoma and surgery is the only option, this is for you.

-The truth is you CAN reduce lipomas!
-I know lipomas can shrink because I saw my dog’s lipoma shrink to almost nothing.
+The truth is you CAN shrink lipomas!
+I know a benign fatty tumor can shrink because I saw my dog’s lipoma shrink to almost nothing.

 Since writing my last blog, 2 part dog cancer blog, I have learned some new information from a pet health seminar that you have may have never heard of before!